Haxel0rd/haxel0rds/tools/exchangy/README.md

-## Exchangy v1.03 - Exchange Server version & patchlevel detection
+## Exchangy v1.04 - Exchange Server version & patchlevel detection
-* Last updated: 09/2021, v1.02 => v1.03 (current, stable)
+* Last updated: 02/2022, v1.03 => v1.04 (current, stable)
-* Bugfix with invalid SSL certs
+* Small bugfix for connections when using sidechannel

 ## What is this tool for?